pulumi/foundational-training/module-03-stacks-and-programs/slides.md

 ---

+# Overview

+- Stack references
+- Different ways to organise your projects and stacks
+- Configuring multiple stacks
+- How we handle multiple stacks at Pulumi

+---

 # Stack References

 - Retrieve outputs from one stack in another stack
 - Limit blast radius
 - Define areas of ownership

 ---